Structures with Small Orbit Growth: Finite Coverings of Reducts of Unary Structures

 \begin{proof} Let us define the structures $\fa'$ and $\fb'$ as in the proof of Theorem \ref{fru}.
 Then $\fa$ is a finite quasi-covering reduct of $\fa'$ with respect to the covering map $\pi$.
 The map $\pi \colon \fa' \rightarrow \fb'$ is a finite covering, and $\fb'\in \unary^*$.
 By Proposition \ref{reduct_trivial2}, $\fa'$ is a covering reduct of some strongly trivial covering of $\fb'$.
 Therefore, $\fa$ is a quasi-covering reduct of a strongly trivial covering of $\fb'\in \unary^*$. \end{proof}

 \begin{section}{Structures with Small Orbit Growth} In this section we show that $\kexpp=(\fcover\circ \reduct)(\unary)$.
-We start with some observations from enumerative combinatorics that we need to obtain information about $\nabla(\fa)$ if $\fa \in \kexpp$ (Subsection~\ref{sect:growth}).
+We start in Section~\ref{sect:growth} with some observations from enumerative combinatorics that we need to obtain information about $\nabla(\fa)$ if $\fa \in \kexpp$.
+In Section~\ref{sect:stab} we discuss the effect of stabilising a group from $\gexpp$ at finitely many constants.
 Section~\ref{sect:primitive} treats the case that $\fa$ is primitive; here we rely on work of Macpherson~\cite{Macpherson-Orbits}.
-In Section~\ref{sect:stab} we discuss the effect of stabilising a group from $\gexpp$ at finitely many constants.
-We then focus on permutation groups $G$ in $\gexpp$ where the congruence $\Delta(G)$ is trivial (Section~\ref{sect:delta-trivial}); the general case is treated in Section~\ref{sect:general}).
-In Section~\ref{sect:thomas} we use these results to prove Thomas conjecture for all structures in the class $\kexpp$.
+We then focus on permutation groups $G$ in $\gexpp$ where the congruence $\Delta(G)$ is trivial, i.e., $\Delta(G)$ is the identity congruence (Section~\ref{sect:delta-trivial}); the general case is treated in Section~\ref{sect:general}.
+In Section~\ref{sect:thomas} we use these results to prove Thomas' conjecture for all structures in the class $\kexpp$.